Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications.md

 ### About JSON payloads delivered to devices

-The notification payload that Mobile Backend Services delivers to either FCM or GCM or APNS is slightly modified from the original JSON payload you provide to Dashboard.
+The notification payload that Mobile Backend Services delivers to either FCM or GCM or APNS is slightly modified from the original JSON payload you provide.
 Also, the payloads are slightly different for Android and iOS devices.

 For Android, all Android-specific fields are contained in an **`android`** dictionary, while all other iOS-only and custom fields are top-level keys of the payload.
 For example, the payload shown in [Custom JSON payloads](#custom-json-payloads) will be delivered to an Android application as follows: